maxwolf621/Notes/Typescript/Types.md

   // typescript doesn't know "main_canvas"
   document.getElementById("main_canvas") as HTMLCanvasElement;
 ```
-- **Like a type annotation, type assertions are removed by the compiler and won’t affect the runtime behavior of your code.**

 You can also use the angle-bracket syntax (except if the code is in a `.tsx` file), which is equivalent:
 ```typescript
 const myCanvas =
   <HTMLCanvasElement>document.getElementById("main_canvas");
 ```
 Because type assertions are removed at compile-time, there is no runtime checking associated with a type assertion.
 There won’t be an exception or `null` generated if the type assertion is wrong.